dch33/Quad-Sim/QuadSim Release 0.1/ReadMe.txt

 	iii)	Before starting the animation, change the "Frame Skips" value to adjust the size of steps to take for plotting the animation ("0" plots every frame, "1" plots every other frame, etc.) iv)	Select the "Start" button to begin the animation.
 Adjust the viewing angle by dragging the sliders, or selecting the viewing angle buttons along the right side of the screen

+To have fun:
+	i) Double click on some of the system blocks on the main screen, most of these represent subsystems you can check out. ii) (attitude control only model) Set up and save some initial conditions using the IC GUI.
+Try introducing some error to Phi, Theta, or Psi.
+	Can the control system level the vehicle? iii) (attitude control only model) What happens when you change the gains on the attitude controllers?
+	Can you improve the performance of the vehicle? iv) (position control model) Open the SimulationXY path file and change the path to be something unique.
+	Can you get it to fly a circular trajectory?

+Remember, this is simply a simulation demo.
+The main goal of the overall project is to connect experimentally derived parameters to the simulation in order to have a simulated version of the real quadcopter available for control design.
+Future releases will include all the information (hardware designs, circuit designs, documentation etc.) needed to take full advantage of this functionality.
+Expect these updates to be available early May of 2014.

 ------------------------------------------------------------------------------------------------------------------------------

 Acknowledgement: